leetdev/everscale-graphql/README.md

 export default config
 ```

+The above assumes that you place your Typescript source files in the `src` directory.
+If you are using a different directory structure, adjust the configuration accordingly.

 Finally, follow [these instructions](https://the-guild.dev/graphql/codegen/docs/getting-started/development-workflow) to add GraphQL code generation to your development workflow.

 ## API initialization